jamhed/govaultenv/README.md

 as `VAULT_SOLR=team/solr`, and solr secret has keys `username` and `password`, then following environment variables are generated: `SOLR_USERNAME` and `SOLR_PASSWORD`.

-There are command-line flags to control this behaviour:
+There are command-line flags to control this behavior:

 * `uppercase`, true by default, set it to false to keep generated environment variable name as it is
 * `stripname`, false by default, set it to true to strip the original environment variable name from generated one